-Vivo V9 with iPhone X-like design, 24-megapixel selfie camera launched in India: Price, availability, and specifications
+Vivo V9 with iPhone X-like design, 24-megapixel selfie camera launched in India: Sales start from April 2

 The Vivo V9 comes with artificial intelligence based features in the camera app.
 The AI-based features allow Face Beauty, gender and age identification, and other light adjustments according to the available light in the environment.
 The Vivo V9 also features facial recognition that helps in unlocking the phone.
 There are AR stickers as well that allow you slap various masks and AR objects on your photos and selfies.

 For the specifications, the Vivo V9 comes with a 6.3-inch full-HD+ (1080×2280 pixels) FullView AMOLED display with a 19:9 aspect ratio.
-It is a dual SIM smartphone that runs FunTouch OS 4.0 based on Android 8.1 Oreo out-of-the-box.
+It is a dual-SIM smartphone that runs FunTouch OS 4.0 based on Android 8.1 Oreo out-of-the-box.
 Powering the smartphone is an octa-core Qualcomm Snapdragon 626 processor paired with 4GB of RAM and 64GB of inbuilt storage that can be further expanded via microSD card up to 256GB.
 The smartphone is backed by a 3260mAh battery under the hood.

 As for the optics, the Vivo V9 sports a dual camera setup on the rear – 16-megapixel and 5-megapixel – that work in coordination to produce the ‘Bokeh’ effect or the Portrait mode.
 The rear cameras are accompanied by an LED flash module.
 There is a 24-megapixel wide-angle selfie camera on the smartphone.
 The camera app comes with AI features that brighten your photos and selfies in low-light conditions.
 There are AR stickers as well.